mickenordin/wireguide/README.md

 * http://zetcode.com/wxpython/dialogs/

 ## Prerequisites
+WireGUIde requires a fairly recent version of network-manager, and of course wireguard support.
+For example, while wireguard is available from buster-backports, network-manager for Debian Buster is too old.
+WireGUIde is known to work on Debian and Ubuntu versions with network-manager >= 1.22.10.
+That means taht it will work on Debian Bullseye, Ubuntu Focal and Ubuntu Groovy.
+Other distros have not been tested yet, but should work if the software running is sufficiently new.

-Make sure you are using resolvconf and systemd-resolvd otherwise NetworkManager might empty /etc/resolv.conf when you remove the last tunnel:
+Also: make sure you are using resolvconf and systemd-resolvd otherwise NetworkManager might empty /etc/resolv.conf when you remove the last tunnel:
 ```
 sudo apt install resolvconf
 sudo systemctl restart systemd-resolved.service